the-drunk-coder/megra/Tutorial/01_basic_concepts.md

 ### Basic Characteristics or Mégra

 1. Mégra is mostly suited to create musical structures (as opposed to create synths).
-2. Mégra is mostly suited to write *sequence generators*
+2. Mégra is mostly suited to write *sequence generators*.
 3. It has some synthesis aspects, but that's currently not its strongest side.
 4. Mégra uses *Variable-Order Markov Chains* as its basic data structure.
 We'll explain that later on.
 5. Mégra also uses *Probabilistic Finite Automata*, which is a specific representation of *Variable Order Markov Chains*.